House Democrats Blame Losses on Polls, Message, Even Trump

-Their majority shrunk, House Democrats cast blame Thursday on their election message, ground game and leadership under Speaker Nancy Pelosi's team after expectations for big wins came crashing down by a stark reversal in Trump country.
+Their majority shrunk, House Democrats cast blame Thursday on their electionmessage, ground game and leadership under Speaker Nancy Pelosi after expectations for big wins came crashing down by a stark reversal in Trump country.

 They focused too narrowly on health care, when voters were also worried about the economy.